How to draw hair of all types.

 Once you’ve drawn the basic shape of each lock and you’re happy with the directional flow, you can draw over the edges with organic-looking, wavy lines.
 Add loose hair strands at some of the edges and around the hairline.
 For realistic detail, draw small, shallow U shapes inside each lock.
 The upward curves at the edges will give the appearance of depth.
 This process can take a long time, but do this for every lock, varying the darkness of some curves and edges to add texture.
 For highlights and shadows, go back to your reference photo to see how the light reflects off of each lock or gets lost in the layers.

-Finish it off with shadows, highlights, and color.
+Finish it off with shadows, highlights and colour.

 Consider the light source and notice where the shadows fall.
 “As you get closer to the body, like underneath the chin, the hair will be darker because less light is going to hit there,” Lamb says.
 “I just use a bigger, more transparent brush and go over it lightly, following the lines that are already there.”

-If you add color, remember that one person’s hair can contain many different colors.
+If you add colour, remember that one person’s hair can contain many different colours.
 And if you draw Black hair, remember that natural Black hair is never completely black.
-“Add a little bit of tone to show that it’s black but there are also some extra colors in there,” Jemison says.
-These colors will also add to the sense of three-dimensionality.
+“Add a little bit of tone to show that it’s black but there are also some extra colours in there,” Jemison says.
+These colours will also add to the sense of three-dimensionality.

 Make every day a good hair drawing day.

 To master the art of drawing hair, just keep practising.
 Experiment with different hairstyles and cuts and always give yourself time to observe hair in the real world.
 “Play with your own hair, if you can, to get a feel for it.
 If you don’t have hair, get a doll,” Jemison says.